Editorial ranking 456 parks ranked

 Ohio

-Why it ranks: Presidential history enthusiasts and families with school-age kids will get the most out of this.
+Why it ranks: History enthusiasts, presidential history fans, and families with school-age kids will probably get the most out of a visit here.

 NPS PhotoNational Historic Site